Master of Science

 This program may be completed online.

 Students are eligible to apply for unconditional admission to the Master of Science degree program in Emergency Management and Homeland Security (EMHS) if they meet all of the following requirements.
-Additionally, all application credentials are examined by the Graduate Program Director in determining admission status.
+Additionally, all application credentials are examined by the Graduate Program Director and the Graduate Program Admission Committee when determining admission status.

 - Applicants must meet the admission requirements for the Graduate College.

-- Applicants must have a minimum undergraduate cumulative grade point average of 3.00.
+- Applicants must have a minimum undergraduate or graduate cumulative grade point average of 3.00.

-- Applicants must provide statement of intent which addresses career goals, interests in Graduate College and emergency management, and research interests.
-(500 word minimum)
+- Applicants must provide a statement of intent which addresses career goals, interests in graduate education, emergency management, and research interests.
+(300 word minimum)

 - Applicants must provide a resume or vitae.